 Dr. Miriam and Mr. Sheldon Adelson are among the main philanthropists behind the project.

 Dr. Miriam Adelson, M.D., is a specialist in chemical dependency and drug addiction.
-She is the publisher of “Israel Hayom” and, with her husband, Sheldon Adelson, the owner of “Israel Hayom” and the “Las Vegas Review-Journal” newspapers, as well as a financial supporter of JNS.
+She is the publisher of “Israel Hayom” and, with her husband, Sheldon Adelson, the owner of “Israel Hayom” and the “Las Vegas Review-Journal” newspapers.